t-minini/concert-database/README.md

 ## About the project 💭

-The idea is of creating a personal Concert Database inspired by my passion for music and live concerts.
+The idea is creating a personal Concert Database inspired by my passion for music and live concerts.
 The goal’s to keep track of the shows I have been to, with a few information such as Tour name, Artist, year and rate.

 You can visit the website [here!](https://concert-database.netlify.app/)